Digital Content Coordinator

 JOB TITLE: Digital Content Coordinator

 REPORTS TO: Director, Web and Digital Strategy

 The Digital Content Coordinator plays an active role in assisting the Marketing team for the University of the Arts’ institutional website, creating and editing content, including written copy, images and video.
-This position helps develops and implements the University’s digital content strategy on an ongoing basis, focused on enrollment marketing communications, and brand and message continuity.
-The Digital Content Coordinator works closely with the Director, Web and Digital Strategy in support of enrollment marketing efforts, and interfaces as a part of a cross-department team to support the digital efforts of the entire University.
+This position helps develop and implement the University’s digital content strategy on an ongoing basis, focused on enrollment marketing communications, and brand and message continuity.
+The Digital Content Coordinator works closely with the Director, Web and Digital Strategy, in support of enrollment marketing efforts and interfaces as a part of a cross-department, collaborative team to support the digital efforts of the entire University.

 ESSENTIAL DUTIES AND RESPONSIBILITIES:

-• Works with content providers to post engaging content that spotlights the University’s unique competitive positioning
+- Works with content providers to produce and post creative, engaging, shareable content that spotlights the University’s unique competitive positioning

 The above statements are intended to describe the general nature and level of work performed by the incumbent; they do not purport to describe all functions.
 Incumbent may be assigned other duties, and the essential functions may change from time to time as necessary.